 Cambala, Camball, Camblan, Cambul, Cambula, Camel, Camelford, Camlan, Kamblan, Kemelen

-The site of Arthur’s third and final battle between him and his usurping nephew Mordred, where Mordred was killed and Arthur mortally wounded.
+In the battle, Mordred was killed and Arthur mortally wounded.
 The romances tell us that Arthur was carried from the battlefield to be healed at Avalon.
 Malory has only Arthur, Bedivere and, for a very brief period, Lucan survive this battle.
 Arthur was sorely, perhaps mortally, wounded.

 Some of the Welsh Mabinogion tales discuss Camlann in more detail.
 Culhwch and Olwen tells us that nine warlords planned the battle, including Gwynn Hyfar – Arthur’s seneschal of Devon and Cornwall – and that there were only three survivors: Sanddef (he was so beautiful that the warriors mistook him for an angel and refused to attack him), Morfran (he was so ugly that the warriors thought he was a devil and refused to attack him), and Cynwyl.
 The Dream of Rhonabwy informs us that the battle was caused when Arthur’s messenger Iddawg delivered a peace offer from Arthur to Mordred in rude and insulting tones.